rsalesc/robox.io/docs/setters/reference/package/index.md

     ```

     !!! tip
-        {{robox}} automatically places `testlib.h` together with your code when compiling it, but you can explicitly download it with `rbx download testlib` if you want.
+        {{rbx}} automatically places `testlib.h` together with your code when compiling it, but you can explicitly download it with `rbx download testlib` if you want.

     !!! success "Recommended"
         This is usually the recommended solution when building a custom checker.